denisecailab/ezTrack/README.md

 **Please see our biorxiv preprint (https://www.biorxiv.org/content/10.1101/592592v2)** for ezTrack video tutorials (Supplementary Videos 1 and 2) and for validation of tracking.

 # New Feature Alerts:
+- 07/19/2020: Location tracking module now allows user to manually define frame numbers to be used when selecting reference.
+This is useful if baseline portion of video without animal will be used for reference, and resolves issue when alternative video being used for reference is a different length than the video being processed.
 - 06/16/2020:  Location tracking module now allows user to define regions of frame that they would like excluded from the analysis.
 This is useful in situations where an extraneous object enters into periphery, or even center, of the field of view.

 # Installation and Package Requirements